itxmubi/Flutter-Packages-Implementation/README.md

 This project is for practice purpose and i will test different packages from [pub.dev](https://pub.dev) and implement their Examples to get results.

-## Following are the packages that are implemeted in this repository.
+## Following are the packages that are implemeted in this Project.

 - [Connectivity Plus](https://github.com/itxmubi/Flutter-Packages-Implementation/tree/main/lib/Connectivity%20Plus)